agraef/purr-data-intro/Purr-Data-Intro.md

 ### GUI and Startup Options

 The GUI theme can be selected on the "GUI" tab (see [@fig:fig3], left).
 The changes will be applied immediately.
 Purr Data provides various different GUI themes out of the box.
 Note that the GUI themes are in fact just CSS files in Purr Data's library directory, so if you're familiar with HTML5 and CSS then you can easily change them or create your own.
+In Purr Data version 2.14.1 and later, the "grid background in edit mode mode" option enables the edit mode grid, which helps positioning objects and lets you see at a glance when edit mode is active.
 Another useful option on the GUI tab is "save/load zoom level with patch".
 Purr Data can zoom any patch window to 16 different levels, and this option, when enabled, allows you to store the current zoom level when a patch is saved, and then later restore the zoom level when the patch gets reloaded.
 The remaining options on the GUI tab are related to the help browser, we'll discuss these in section [Configuring The Help Browser] below.

 ![GUI and Startup options.](prefs-gui+startup.png){#fig:fig3}